-If you have followed this blog-project for a while you might think me as one experienced, solid and well-traveled guy who has probably scores of travel stories in mind (all worth writing about, of course).
+If you have followed this blog-project for a while you might think I am a kind of travel-veteran who probably has plenty of good travel stories in mind (all worth writing about, of course).

 Much later, in my mid-thirties, I started to visit France at least twice a year, but evaded the more popular tourist destinations like Paris or Bordeaux for various reasons.

 And so one of my very first more extensive hiking tours took place near the border to Spain, on parts of the Sentier cathare (“Cathar Trail”) between the towns of Foix and Montségur.

 The whole tour was rather random sightseeing and I didn’t even wear adequate hiking boots.
 But in hindsight it was a noteworthy experience nonetheless, not least since particularly Montségur has a colorful and tragic history.

 The Sentier cathare is a long distance trail in the very south of France with an overall length of about 220 kilometers.
 It is split into twelve stages, with the end points Foix in the Ariège department and Port-la-Nouvelle at the Mediterranean Sea.

 Of these twelve stages, you can find the first (or the last, depending on the starting point) between Foix and Roquefixade, and the second between Roquefixade and Montségur.

 Those two stages that I had chosen to march through will be the subject in the paragraphs below.